Petrochirus diogenes

-Petrochirus diogenes is a giant marine hermit crab.
+The giant hermit crab (Petrochirus diogenes) is a species of marine hermit crab.
 This species lives in the Caribbean Sea, and often inhabits conch shells.
-This species of hermit crab is large enough that it can inhabit a fully grown shell of Lobatus gigas.
+This species of hermit crab is large enough that it can inhabit a fully grown shell of the queen conch.
 It will attack and eat a conch, thus obtaining a meal and a shell.
 It was originally described by Carl Linnaeus as Cancer diogenes; the specific epithet honours Diogenes of Sinope.